 Use durable geosynthetic materials and install them according to the manufacturer's recommendations, including the use of staples, clips, and anchor pins.
 Cover the geotextile material with at least 6 inches of crushed rock.
 Use minimum 6-inch-deep geocells if geocells are installed.
-Washed stone or gravel shall be used in streams designated as NC Designated Public Mountain Trout Waters and their upper tributaries.

 Design the rock ford stream crossing to remain stable for the bank-full design flow.
-Compute channel velocities and choose rock size using procedures and guidelines set forth in the appropriate section in 210-NEH, Part 630, "Hydrology;" 210-NEH, Part 654, Technical Supplement (TS) 14N "Fish Passage and

-Screening Design;" and 210-NEH 650, Chapter 16, Appendix 16A, "Size Determination for Rock Riprap," or other procedures approved by the State conservation engineer.
+Compute channel velocities and choose rock size using procedures and guidelines set forth in the appropriate section in 210-NEH, Part 630, "Hydrology;" 210-NEH, Part 654, Technical Supplement (TS) 14N "Fish Passage and Screening Design;" and 210-NEH 650, Chapter 16, Appendix 16A, "Size Determination for Rock Riprap," or other procedures approved by the State conservation engineer.